milena-sosic/Email-Business-Personal/README.md

 4. Remove stopwords and lemmatize remaining words (optional)

-5. Calculate Bow, Tf-Idf and BERT Embeddings token weights over the preprocessed and cleaned dataset setting max_features= 10000, min_df=2 and max_df=0.9 (words appearing in less than 2 and in more than 90% of text are removed)
+5. Calculate Bow, Tf-Idf and BERT Embeddings token weights over the preprocessed and cleaned dataset

 6. Split the data using train_test_split functionality from sklearn.model_selection library with 75/25 ratio
    and apply different traditional and deep learning algorithms for models evaluation and final prediction